Which is a better investment – the Stock Market or Real Estate?

 99.1% of Buffett’s Wealth Came After His 53rd Birthday

-Last year, I read an article on Business Insider that indicated that 99% of Buffett’s wealth came after his 50th birthday.
+Last year, I read an article on Business Insider that indicated that 99.1% of Warren Buffett’s wealth came after his 50th birthday.
 I have thought about this several times since reading the article and decided to look into it a little further myself.
-According to a recent Google search, Buffett’s net worth is currently estimated at…
+According to a recent Google search, Buffett’s net worth is currently estimated…

 Warren Buffett’s Pinball Machines